 But while stimulant and non-stimulant medications are often included in treatment plans for ADHD to enhance attention and reduce hyperactivity, their role in managing anxiety in children with ADHD is a bit more complex.
 You see, anxiety and ADHD can intertwine in complicated ways.
 When it comes to anxiety, they aren’t the best choices.

-Stimulant medications can exacerbate anxiety symptoms.
-It's not uncommon for younger children with ADHD to experience heightened social anxiety as a side effect of these ADHD drugs.
+Stimulant medications and other medications can exacerbate anxiety symptoms.
+It's not uncommon for most kids with ADHD to experience heightened social anxiety as a side effect of these ADHD drugs.
 It can manifest as increased nervousness, restlessness, or even full-blown panic attacks.
 The stimulant effect of these medications can sometimes mimic the symptoms of anxiety and create a challenging situation where it's hard to distinguish between the two.

-Furthermore, drug administration offers a relatively short duration of action, which means you may need to administer multiple doses throughout the day.
-Doing so can lead to a rebound effect or what I like to call the “roller coaster effect”, where the child experiences a surge of medication-induced focus followed by a crash, which could increase their feelings of anxiety and irritability.
+Furthermore, FDA approved medications offer a relatively short duration of action, which means you may need to administer multiple doses throughout the day.
+Even with the right medication, doing so can lead to a rebound effect or what I like to call the “roller coaster effect”, where the child experiences a surge of medication-induced focus followed by a crash, which could increase their feelings of anxiety and irritability which can be observed in the first few weeks.

-It's essential to note that while stimulant medications can affect anxiety, they don't address the underlying causes of anxiety disorders.
-They might help a child temporarily concentrate better in school, but they won't necessarily equip them with the coping strategies needed to manage anxiety in different life situations.
+It's essential to note that while stimulant medications can affect anxiety and treat depression, they don't address the underlying causes of anxiety disorders.
+Treating anxiety with medication may help a child temporarily concentrate better in school, but they won't necessarily equip them with the coping strategies needed to manage anxiety in different life situations.
 Anxiety often requires a tailored and holistic approach for effective management.

 In some cases, children with ADHD might be prescribed different medications to manage their anxiety alongside stimulants.
 However, this polypharmacy approach can introduce more complexity and serious side effects, which may not always be in the best interest of your child's long-term well-being.